nextstrain/measles/README.md

 Nextstrain builds are designed for specific purposes and not all types of builds for a particular pathogen will answer the same questions.
 The following are critical decisions that were made during the development of this build that should be kept in mind when analyzing the data and using this build.

 - **Nomenclature**: The nomenclature used in this build to designate clade names is determined by the Global Measles and Rubella Laboratory Network.
-- **Subsampling**: This build incorporates all known sequences from Washington State, XX additional sequences from North America and XX additional samples of global origin.
+- **Subsampling**: This build incorporates all known sequences from Washington State, a maximum of 2,000 additional sequences from North America and a maximum of 2,000 additional samples of global origin.
 - **Root selection**: The root sequence is not specified, but inferred by `augur ancestral`.
-- **Reference selection**: Ichinose B95a strain (Genbank accession #NC_001498) was the reference for full genome and N450 alignments.
+- **Reference selection**: Ichinose B95a strain (Genbank accession #NC_001498) was the reference for full genome alignment.
 - **Inclusion/Exclusion**: Strains isolated from subacute sclerosing panencephalitis (SSPE) cases are excluded, as they contain hypermutations that prevent strain designation, and do not shed typically, making them very atypical strains overall.
 Vaccine reference strains (A- genotypes) are force-included following all other subsampling procedures.

 ### Data Sources & Inputs